Zebra mussel: Preventing their spread

 Zebra mussels cling to boat motors.
-It is recommended that boat-owners follow a few steps prior to putting their boats into a new lake and after removing their boats from infected lakes to stop the spreading of the species.
+It is recommended that boat owners follow a few steps before putting their boats into a new lake and after removing them from infected lakes to prevent the spread of the species.
 These steps include inspecting their boat, trailer, and other recreational equipment that have been in contact with water, removing all mud, plants, or animals, draining all bilge water, live wells, bait buckets, and all other water from their boats, engines and equipment, washing all parts of their boats, paddles, and other equipment that have been in contact with water, and drying their boats and trailers in the sun for five days before launching into another body of water.
-This is important because adult zebra mussels are able to close their shells and may survive out of water for several days.
+This is important because adult zebra mussels can close their shells and may survive out of water for several days.
 When washing their boats, it is recommended that boat owners wash with warm, soapy water as well.

-If marimo moss balls were purchased around the time of the first discovery and recall in March 2021, aquatic hobbyists have been urged to decontaminate the moss balls by either boiling them for at least one minute, freezing for at least 24 hours, or placing them in diluted chlorine bleach.
-Another way to rid of the zebra mussels can be to submerge the moss balls in undiluted white vinegar for a minimum of 20 minutes.
-After following one of these methods, the USGS urges owners to bag these moss balls before disposing of them in the trash to prevent spread to local water ways and ecosystems.
+If marimo moss balls were purchased around the time of the first discovery and recall in March 2021, aquatic hobbyists have been urged to decontaminate the moss balls by either boiling them for at least one minute, freezing them for at least 24 hours, or placing them in diluted chlorine bleach.
+Another way to rid the area of zebra mussels is to submerge the moss balls in undiluted white vinegar for at least 20 minutes.
+After following one of these methods, the USGS urges owners to bag these moss balls before disposing of them in the trash to prevent spread to local waterways and ecosystems.

-Even if moss balls infected with zebra mussels are contained in an aquarium, the concern that they could contaminate local waterways is high, especially in regions and states where they have not yet infested.
+Even if moss balls infected with zebra mussels are contained in an aquarium, the risk that they could contaminate local waterways remains high, especially in regions and states where they have not yet been found.
 Aquarium dumping and disposing of unwanted pets is common, according to Eric Fischer with Indiana's Department of Natural Resources (DNR).
 It is illegal to own, sell, or distribute zebra mussels in the U.S. If spotted, either in an aquarium or out in nature, it is advised to contact the local DNR in the region resided.
 Recent research shows that zebra mussels could not establish reproducing populations in Kentucky Lake, indicating that the physico-chemical characteristics of this lake deter the species.
 A better understanding of the lake's characteristics and identification of the key parameters that deter zebra mussels may pave the way for protecting other aquatic ecosystems from the spreading of this invasive species.